cfontana00/CMEMS_TEST/README.md

-**In _withCMES, the copernicusmarine command breaks the loop after download and thus download only 2 files:**
+**In _withCMEMS, the copernicusmarine command breaks the loop after download and thus download only 2 files:**

 CONFIGURATION : motu_downloader.json